minirust/minirust/mem/interface.md

 The unit of communication between the memory model and the rest of the program is a *byte*.
 To distinguish our MiniRust bytes from `u8`, we will call them "abstract bytes".
 Abstract bytes differ from `u8` to support representing uninitialized Memory and to support maintaining pointer provenance when pointers are stored in memory.
-We define the `AbstractByte` type as follows, where `Provenance` will later be instantiated with the `M::Provenance` associated type.
+We define the `AbstractByte` type as follows, where `Provenance` will later be instantiated with the `Memory::Provenance` associated type.

 ```rust
 #[derive(PartialEq, Eq)]